depture/Chance_NLP_challenge/README.md

 * Load data using pandas
 * Split each row by type | comments
 * Cleaning each comments by :
-    * removing all urls replace by dummy word 'link'
+    * removing all urls replaced by dummy word 'link'
     * removing everything except letters
     * removing larger spaces and lowering
     * removing stopwords and lemmatizing